Motorola Mobility: Moto X (2013–2015)

-On September 5, 2014, Motorola Mobility released the Moto X (2nd generation) smartphone.
-This continued the trend of the company letting consumers customize their devices through their Moto Maker website, and added new customization options like additional real wood choices and new leather options.
+On September 5, 2014, Motorola Mobility released the second-generation Moto X. This continued the trend of the company letting consumers customize their devices through their Moto Maker website, and added new customization options like additional real wood choices and new leather options.
 The device also got many increases in specs.
-With a new 5.2 inch (13 cm) 1080p super AMOLED pentile display, a faster 2.5 GHz Qualcomm Snapdragon 801 processor, and an improved 13-megapixel rear camera capable of recording 4k resolution video with a dual LED flash.
+With a new 5.2-inch (13 cm) 1080p super AMOLED pentile display, a faster 2.5 GHz Qualcomm Snapdragon 801 processor, and an improved 13-megapixel rear camera capable of recording 4k resolution video with a dual LED flash.
 The device also came with new software features along with new infrared proximity sensors.

 The Moto X Play and Moto X Style smartphones were announced in July 2015, and were released in September 2015.
-Many customers who have ordered customized Moto X Pure Editions via Motorola's website have experienced delays receiving their devices.
-These delays have been attributed to issues including manufacturing issues, lack of parts needed to complete assembly of custom phones (black fronts, Verizon SIM cards and 64 GB versions), a possible redesign due to initial phones having a defect that causes one of the front facing speakers to rattle at high volume and multiple day delays clearing US Customs at FedEx's Memphis, TN hub due to issues related to the import paperwork.
+Many customers who have ordered customized Moto X Pure Editions via Motorola Mobility's website have experienced delays receiving their devices.
+These delays have been attributed to issues including manufacturing issues, lack of parts needed to complete assembly of custom phones (black fronts, Verizon SIM cards and 64 GB versions), a possible redesign due to initial phones having a defect that causes one of the front facing speakers to rattle at high volume and multiple day delays clearing US customs at FedEx's Memphis, Tennessee hub due to issues related to the import paperwork.

-The Moto X Force was launched on October 27, 2015. in the US, it was branded as the Droid Turbo 2, and was the flagship Motorola device of the year, offering Snapdragon 810 processor and 3 GB of memory.
+The Moto X Force was launched on October 27, 2015.
+In the US, it was branded as the Droid Turbo 2 and was Motorola Mobility's flagship device of the year, offering Snapdragon 810 processor and 3 GB of memory.
 Like other Moto X devices, it was customizable through Moto Maker.
-This is the first Motorola smartphone that features Motorola's "ShatterShield" technology, which consists of two touchscreen elements, reinforced by an internal aluminum frame to make it resistant to bending and cracking, although this does not protect against scratches or other superficial screen damage.
+This was Motorola Mobility's first smartphone that featured the company's "ShatterShield" technology, which consists of two touchscreen elements, reinforced by an internal aluminum frame to make it resistant to bending and cracking, although this does not protect against scratches or other superficial screen damage.
 The top layer of the display is designed to be user-replaceable.
 The screen and case also have a water repellent nanocoating to protect the device from liquids that could damage internal components.
-This was also one of the last Motorola phones to be released under Google's ownership.